FAQ

 New City Critics Fellows will meet in person in New York City.
 Fellows must live or work in the New York metropolitan area for the duration of the program.
 If you are not based in New York City when applying, you will need to provide proof or a plan demonstrating your commitment to be in NYC during the fellowship.

 Yes.
-Writers and urbanists of varying ages, experiences, and disciplines are encouraged to apply, as long as they have a body of written work to share.
+Writers and urbanists of varying ages, experiences, and disciplines, and working in the public or private sectors, are encouraged to apply, as long as they have a body of written work to share that reflects critical writing on urban design, development, and daily life that reflects the people who live in cities.

 No. Candidates must be authorized to work in the United States.